SDWebImage/SDWebImageLottiePlugin/README.md

 Lottie 3.4 version's new `Lottie.RenderingEngine = .coreAnimation` solve the huge performance regression in the issue [here](https://github.com/airbnb/lottie-ios/issues/895) 🚀

-So from SDWebImageLottiePlugin v1.0.0, we drop the Lottie 2 support, as well as the Objective-C support because Lottie 3 use the pure Swift.
+So from SDWebImageLottiePlugin v1.0.0, we drop the Lottie 2 support, as well as the Objective-C support because Lottie 3 use pure Swift.
+And therefore, we drop the iOS 9-10 support because the upstream dependency need iOS 11+.

 For user who still use Lottie 2 and Objective-C, please check the 0.x version updated to [0.3.0](https://github.com/SDWebImage/SDWebImageLottiePlugin/releases/tag/0.3.0)